 - The judge, district court referee, or district court magistrate may order up to 100 hours of community service at a school.
 MCL 257.682(4).

 A person accused of failure to stop for a school bus is not required to admit responsibility and can request a formal or informal hearing before a district court judge or magistrate.
-It is possible that the court can excuse the violation if you can show that the school bus failed to use proper lighting signals or that some other emergency prevented you from making a complete stop (e.g. avoiding a certain vehicle collision).
+A person accused of a misdemeanor or felony will be arraigned on criminal charges and is entitled to a trial by judge or jury.
+It is possible that the court can excuse the civil infraction if you can show that the school bus failed to use proper lighting signals or that some other emergency prevented you from making a complete stop (e.g. avoiding a certain vehicle collision).
 An attorney can help you present an effective defense or may be able to negotiate a resolution with the prosecutor that reduces or eliminates many of the potential penalties.

 If you need legal representation for any traffic violation, do not hesitate to contact the lawyers at Kershaw, Vititoe & Jedinak PLC today.